ExtendRealityLtd/VRTK/DOCUMENTATION.md

 The GenerateVRTKObjectName method is used to create a standard name string for any VRTK generated object.

+#### GetGPUTimeLastFrame/0

+  > `public static float GetGPUTimeLastFrame()`

+  * Parameters
+   * _none_
+  * Returns
+   * `float` - The total GPU time utilized last frame as measured by the VR subsystem.

+The GetGPUTimeLastFrame retrieves the time spent by the GPU last frame, in seconds, as reported by the VR SDK.

 ---

 ## Policy List (VRTK_PolicyList)